 The Performance Plan process for all situations other than a didactic course failure will be initiated by the Associate Dean (MSN+Companion DNP, including ADN Bridge Entry, and PGC students in didactic coursework), Clinical Director (MSN+Companion DNP and PGC students in clinical coursework), or Program Director (PM-DNP students).
 A Performance Plan initiated by communication, professionalism, plagiarism, and clinical issues may be initiated at any point in time and is not strictly related to academic success in a course.
 A Performance Plan will be considered completed when the student successfully meets the objectives set forth in the Performance Plan within the established timeframe as designated in the Performance Plan.
-Failure to meet the objectives set forth in the Plan, escalation to a second Performance Plan, or review for potential dismissal from FNU.
+Failure to meet the objectives set forth in the Performance Plan within the established timeframe will result in a re-evaluation of the plan, escalation to a second Performance Plan, or review for potential dismissal from FNU.
 Failure to participate in the process or agree to the terms of a Performance Plan is grounds for review for dismissal from FNU.